aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 * ACLs - Can be set on all levels (organization, organizational unit, and project)

-  * Plan enablement ACLs are inherited, meaning all projects within an organization or organizational unit will have the same service plan.
+  * ACLs for service plans are inherited, meaning all projects within an organization or organizational unit will have the same service plan.

 * Teams - Specific to a single organization or organizational unit and cannot be shared between them